Child labour: 21st century

 Child labour is still common in many parts of the world.
 Estimates for child labour vary.
 It ranges between 250 and 304 million, if children aged 5–17 involved in any economic activity are counted.
 If light occasional work is excluded, ILO estimates there were 153 million child labourers aged 5–14 worldwide in 2008.
 This is about 20 million less than ILO estimate for child labourers in 2004.
-Some 60 percent of the child labour was involved in agricultural activities such as farming, dairy, fisheries and forestry.
+Some 60 per cent of the child labour was involved in agricultural activities such as farming, dairy, fisheries and forestry.
 Another 25% of child labourers were in service activities such as retail, hawking goods, restaurants, load and transfer of goods, storage, picking and recycling trash, polishing shoes, domestic help, and other services.
 The remaining 15% laboured in assembly and manufacturing in informal economy, home-based enterprises, factories, mines, packaging salt, operating machinery, and such operations.
 Two out of three child workers work alongside their parents, in unpaid family work situations.
 Some children work as guides for tourists, sometimes combined with bringing in business for shops and restaurants.
 Child labour predominantly occurs in the rural areas (70%) and informal urban sector (26%).

 Contrary to popular belief, most child labourers are employed by their parents rather than in manufacturing or formal economy.
 Children who work for pay or in-kind compensation are usually found in rural settings as opposed to urban centres.
 Less than 3% of child labour aged 5–14 across the world work outside their household, or away from their parents.